November 5, 2025

 The process of data aggregation consists of gathering and collecting the data, which is then presented in a summarized format.
 Essentially, before it can be analyzed, it needs to be collected, centralized, cleaned, and then filtered to remove any inaccuracies or redundancies.

-This is a crucial step for business analytics because the accuracy in which you can gather insights from data is directly related to the kind of relevant and actionable results you’ll have at the conclusion of the process.
+This is a crucial step for business analytics because the accuracy with which you can gather insights from data is directly related to the kind of relevant and actionable results you’ll have at the conclusion of the process.

 When business analytics are used to analyze processes that occurred during a specific period or season, businesses are provided with a forecast of future events or behaviors, thanks to historical data.

-Forecasting can be used for several different things, such as retail sales around specific holidays and spikes in specific internet searches around certain events - like an award show or the Super Bowl.
+Forecasting can be used for several different things, such as retail sales around specific holidays and spikes in specific internet searches around certain events, like an award show or the Super Bowl.

 Jackie Jeffers, Analytics Strategist at Portent, stresses the importance of using forecasting as a major part of your strategy.
 "Forecasting based on historical data is useful for setting yearly goals and predicting online user behavior, such as traffic and conversions.
 Customer journey analytics allow you to identify first-touch interactions with a potential lead, all the way to the conversion step.
 Having visibility to all touch-points in the nurture process lets you optimize the steps in between and improve the user journey."

-Not only does business analytics help build your lead funnel, but it impacts your bottom line in other ways.
+Not only does business analytics help build your lead funnel, but it also impacts your bottom line in other ways.
 Forecasting call volume, for example, can help optimize staffing resources in a call center.
 Having the ability to gather and analyze data is not only beneficial but critical to making data-driven and informed decisions."

 For all you visual learners out there, data visualization is an absolute must-have part of business analytics.
-It seamlessly takes the information and insights drawn from your data and presents it in an interactive graph or chart.
+It seamlessly takes the information and insights drawn from your data and presents them in an interactive graph or chart.

 The right data visualization software is crucial to this process to help track business metrics and KPIs in real-time so you can better understand performance and goals.
-If you’re unsure which software option is right for your company, take a look at the hundreds of unbiased reviews, brought to you by G2!
+If you’re unsure which software option is right for your company, take a look at the hundreds of unbiased reviews brought to you by G2!

 Related: Learn more about the 67 types of data visualizations your business can use to

-Business analytics have use cases in a wide array of industries and organizations.
+Business analytics has use cases in a wide array of industries and organizations.
 As technology becomes more advanced, more and more companies are developing new ways to utilize big data to their advantage to maximize their profits and improve the customer experience.

 For instance, let’s say you run a fast-food restaurant.